 - How many minutes or hours per day do you spend “dealing” with sweat?

-- Have you tried any topical solutions (antiperspirants, powders, or wipes) designed to control sweating?
+- Have you tried any topical solutions (antiperspirants, powders) designed to control sweating?
 If yes, how many different types?

 - Do you ever change your social plans due to excessive sweating or fear of excessive sweating?

 - Have you ever damaged reading or writing material, artwork, paperwork, a musical instrument, or an electric or metallic device due to sweating?

 - Does excessive sweating affect your school or work performance or career choices?